BrianRuizy/gatsby-minimal-portfolio/_data/featured/bumpit.md

 ### Geocoding/Mapping

+I was responsible to look into ways of plotting our phone GPS data
 ![hehe](https://raw.githubusercontent.com/BrianRuizy/2019-Microsoft-IoT-hackathon/master/img/geocoding.png)

 ## The result 🥇

 Having won the competition, post minimum-viable-product, granted us full access to MS Azure cloud infrastucture.
 Which we will employ for the future continued development of the application*.